glford/Southwest-Florida-Hurricane-Collection-2/pages/about.md

 {% include feature/image.html objectid="/objects/fgcu_photograph_023.jpg" width="75" %}

+Punta Gorda estimated that 1,220 homes had been damaged with 18 demolished.
+Roadways were blocked with downed trees and telephone wires.
+The school building also took hits which further suspended students until roadways were declared safe.
+In the Everglades, all residents of Collier County were advised to get typhoid shots as a possible epidemic loomed in the wake of Hurricane Donna as the sweage plant was unoperationable under a foot of mud.

+{% include feature/image.html objectid="/objects/fgcu_photograph_024.jpg" width="75" %}

 Donna claimed nine lives in Florida while damage estimates soared to nearly a billion dollars.
 U.S. President Dwight D. Eisenhower proclaimed Lee County and other affected areas as a major disaster area with the promise of federal aid.
 Already by the 13th, the Fort Myers News-Press reported that drinking water and power had been restored to many areas as Lee County Electric Cooperative and Inter-County Telephone Co. worked relentlessly.
 The Civil Defense organization brought in 60,000 pounds of dry ice into Fort Myers alone to help refrigerate items.

 {% include feature/image.html objectid="/objects/fgcu_photograph_013.jpeg" width="75" %}